Sriranga III: Battle of Virinchipuram

-In 1646 Sriranga III collected a large army with help from Mysore, Gingee and Tanjore and met the Golkonda forces.
+On 4 April 1646, Sriranga III collected a large army with help from Mysore, Gingee and Tanjore and met the Golkonda forces in battle, but despite the aid he received, he was defeated.

 The Deccan forces were losing, but later advanced, when consolidated by additional Sultanate armies from the Deccan.
 The war went on till 1652.
 In 1649 Tirumala Nayaka sent his forces supporting the Bijapur ruler, but upon converging at the Gingee Fort, the Madurai forces created chaos and took sides with the Gingee army, when the Bijapur and Golkonda entered into their agreements.
 This led to the banishment of Gingee Nayak's rule in 1649.

 By 1652, Sriranga III was left with only Vellore Fort, which was finally seized by the Golkonda forces.
 By now he had only the support of Mysore, while Tanjore had submitted to the Muslim forces and the Madurai Nayak ended up paying huge sums to Deccan forces, and all three had to cede large amounts of their territories to the Muslim kingdoms.
 Sriranga III and his allies were defeated in the resulting Battle of Virinchipuram which took place at the village of Virinchipuram just west of Vellore on the southern banks of the Palar River.
 The allied Sultanate forces scored a huge victory and Sriranga's forces were forced to retreat.
 This battle and defeat significantly weakened the authority of Sriranga III.